withastro/roadmap/proposals/0046-actions.md

 #### Handle form action errors

 Astro avoids redirecting to your success route when an action fails.
-Instead, the current page is re-rendered with any errors available via `Astro.getActionResult()`.
-You can use the `isInputError()` utility to render error messages under any inputs that fail to validate.
+Instead, the current page is re-rendered with `error` available via `Astro.getActionResult()`.
+You can use the `isInputError()` utility to render error messages under any inputs that failed to validate.

 This example renders an error banner under the `email` input when an invalid email is submitted: